ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 no message even if enter a non email address to login just show home page again and no warning todo:i can choose today ferry if it is in the past but today, example i book 22h for a trip that is scheduled 19h the same day it could be not possible, may could book the same day but should not be in the past that day todo when password in correct page reload to home page but no error shown just this in log  ERROR  AuthSlice login error: Incorrect password.
 Please try again.
-todo: i receive email on cabin available or passenger or vehicule, any alert i have set but do not receive push notification on mobile, i receive push notification for example for trip reminder before 2h and 24hours, could you add push notif for that availaibility if not yet?
+todo: i receive email on cabin available or passenger or vehicule, any alert i have set but do not receive push notification on mobile, i receive push notification for example for trip reminder before 2h and 24hours, could you add push notif for that availaibility if not yet?:done for 2hours alert todo:get notified when price drop or increase to for saved routes:how to save routes? and test it todo:test offline search and then connect to see queeued search

-todo: idont see cabin and vehicule logo(red,gree etc) in each search result, see only remaning passengers:done todo:on add cabin payment page after click agree, it stil grayed the button pay:done todo add cabin invoice to my booking and cabin availaibility alert made should be updated after booking the cabin? and add cabin to trip details todo:add calendar price routes search, and arrow to go forward in days and backward, to see prices and availaibility etc todo:add signup at the end if user book without registration, also add possibility to search its trip like on frontend by email and booking reference
+todo: idont see cabin and vehicule logo(red,gree etc) in each search result, see only remaning passengers:done todo:on add cabin payment page after click agree, it stil grayed the button pay:done todo add cabin invoice to my booking and cabin availaibility alert made should be updated after booking the cabin? and add cabin to trip details todo:add calendar price routes search, and arrow to go forward in days and backward, to see prices and availaibility etc todo:add signup popup at the end if user book without registration, also add possibility to search its trip like on frontend by email and booking reference todo:add cabin in booking details if exist by default, i can see only the upgraded cabin

 Important note about cabin
   alerts: